luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### Representations - Pointers

 Graph holds a list of vertices and edges.
 Both can be weighed.
-Given the list of edges, BFS is simply iterating that sorted list, so the complexity would be $\mathcal{O}(n\log n)$
+Given the list of edges, BFS is simply iterating that sorted list, so the complexity would be $\mathcal{O}(E\log E)$

 ```python